 Managing your child's hemophilia may include:

-- Taking part in activities and exercise, but avoiding those that may cause injury.
+- Letting your child take part in activities and exercise, but not ones that may cause injury.
 These include soccer, rugby, wrestling, motocross, and skiing.

-- Preventing dental and gum problems with proper dental hygiene.
+- Preventing dental and gum problems with good dental hygiene.

-- Getting immunizations under the skin instead of in the muscle to prevent bleeding in the muscle.
+- Getting vaccines under the skin instead of in the muscle to prevent bleeding in the muscle.

-- Avoiding aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs).
+- Not giving your child aspirin or other nonsteroidal anti-inflammatory drugs (NSAIDs).

 - Wearing medical identification (ID) in the case of an emergency.